Exit Polls: Reading the Tea Leaves

 The point sought to be made by those posting the table above is, what do pollsters know?
 That is reductive — it is as foolish to dismiss exit polls altogether as it is to believe them in toto.

 So how do pollsters get some elections right and some wrong?
-An involved explanation would need to parse the quality and size of sampling, the demographics sampled, and numerous other factors.
-A quick explanation is, pollsters spot a wave when it washes over the electorate; they are not however as good at calculating the impact of sub-surface groundswells.
+An involved explanation would need to parse sampling quality, demographics, and other factors.
+A quick explanation is that pollsters detect waves, but struggle with sub-surface groundswells.

 PostScript